sepal-contrib/sdg_15.3.1/doc/en.rst

 Select AOI
 ^^^^^^^^^^

-The *restoration suitability index* will be calculated based on the user inputs.
+The SDG 15.3.1 will be calculated based on the user inputs.
 The first mandatory input is the Area Of Interest (AOI).
 In this step you’ll have the possibility to choose from a predefined list of administrative layers or use your own datasets, the available options are:

 **Predefined layers**